SkygearIO/skygear-doc/content/chat-quick-start/js.md

 #### 1. Configuration

-For your client app to communicate with the Skygear server, you need to configure the Api key and the app end point in the client.
+For your client app to communicate with the Skygear server, you need to configure the API key and the app end point in the client.

 In the template project, we have put the configuration in ```src/index.js``` and your app information in ```config/base.js```.